ChristophHill/TMS-fMRI_strategic_interaction/README.md

 For Figure panel 1 D, the script is called MakeFigure1_C.
 Running the figure scripts will generate all statistical tests associated with the current figure panel.

-The figure-generating code are named as follow:
+The figure-generating scripts are named as follow:
 * MakeFigure1_C.m
 * MakeFigure1_D.m
 * MakeFigure2_A.m